fonfonx/Tutorials/Cutorch/nvidia.md

 ### Cuda installation

 Go to [this page](https://developer.nvidia.com/cuda-downloads).
 Download the `.deb` file corresponding to your system and follow the instructions.
-Make sure to still use the driver "nvidia-381" after cuda installation (go to "Softwares and Updates", then "additional drivers") You may have to reboot (in insecure mode) your computer.
+**Make sure to still use the driver "nvidia-381" after Cuda installation** (go to "Softwares and Updates", then "additional drivers").
+You may have to reboot (in insecure mode) your computer.
 Check that `nvidia-smi` is still working.

 In your `.bashrc` (or `.zshrc` ...) add the following lines